makerdao/awesome-makerdao/README.md

 ---
 Disclaimer: >-
   Awesome MakerDAO is no longer actively updated.
 Some Information may be outdated.
+If you are interested in contributing to this repo, please reach out to (Github) @amy-jung.
 ---

 # Awesome MakerDAO